compbio/sars-cov-2-mutation-fingerprints/README.md

 These genomes are used as the off-target dataset: a primer (25-mer) is "not specific" to SARS-CoV-2 if it occurs in any of the below viral or bacterial genomes with up to 4 basepair mismatches, or in the human reference genome GRCh38 with up to 2 basepair mismatches.
 At most one member of a candidate primer pair may be non-specific to SARS-CoV-2.

-All FASTA files (except GRCh38) have one sequence per line, with all non-ACGT characters converted to 'N'.
+All FASTA files (except GRCh38) have

-[to do: add provenance for each file]

 #### Reference human genome GRCh38